Wayne Taliaferro

 Strategy Director

-Prior to joining Lumina, Wayne worked as a senior policy analyst in the Center for Postsecondary and Economic Success at the Center for Law and Social Policy (CLASP).
-While at CLASP, he helped drive federal and state policy advocacy on issues of postsecondary affordability, workforce development, and economic opportunity.
-He also helped develop and steer new efforts across the organization to drive a criminal justice reform agenda that included access to and investments in postsecondary education.
+Prior to joining Lumina, Taliaferro was a senior policy analyst at the Center for Law and Social Policy (CLASP).
+While there, he helped drive policy advocacy on issues of college affordability and economic opportunity.

-Wayne holds a bachelor’s degree from Morehouse College and a master’s in urban education policy from Brown University.
+Taliaferro holds a bachelor’s degree in psychology from Morehouse College and a master’s in urban education policy from Brown University.